Revelation 2-3. Jesus’s assessment of how well each of the churches is following him. An outline of Church history up to the present day.

 |Growth of free churches||Some congregations break away from State affiliation (mostly in the UK and USA, later South America and China)|

 ‘Philadelphia’ means brotherly love.
-The preamble refers to when God told the self-serving steward of the house of David that he would replace him (Isa 22:22): Eliakim would take over the key of David and go in and out as he pleased.
-Jesus signifies that, in a much greater sense, he now has charge of the royal house, and will use his power to open doors.
+The preamble refers to the occasion when God told the self-serving steward of the house of David that because of his unfaithfulness Eliakim would take over the keys and assume responsibility for the running of government (Isa 22:22, II Ki 18:8).
+Jesus signifies that, in a much greater sense, he now has charge of the royal house (Isa 9:6), and he will exercise his power so as to open a door for effective work.
 Some of the Jews – followers of Satan rather than real Jews (Rom 2:28f) – have been opposing their witness, but sooner or later they will have to abase themselves before them.
 As with the church at Smyrna, Jesus has no word of criticism.
-This is the only church after the general greeting to hear that he has loved them.
+After the general greeting this is the only church to hear that he has loved them.

 The ‘temple of my God’ is his invisible dwelling-place in heaven.
 Whoever remains faithful will be part of that habitation (Isa 56:5); he will know God intimately, and Jesus intimately.
-God and man together, the new Jerusalem, will come down from heaven, and he will be amongst its citizens.
+The new Jerusalem, God and man together, will come down from heaven, and he will be amongst its citizens.

 ‘Amen’ is a Hebrew word.
 Christ is the Amen, the fulfilment of God’s promises (II Cor 1:19f) and ‘a true and faithful witness against us if we do not act according to all his word’ (Jer 42:5).
 He is the beginning (same word as in John 1:1 and Mark 13:19) of all creation, a truth the Laodiceans particularly need to comprehend (Col 1:15-18, 2:1, 4:16).
-In sum, he is the Omega and the Alpha.
+He is the Omega and the Alpha.

 Laodicea was founded in the mid 3rd century BC by Antiochus II of Syria and named after his wife, Laodice.
 It got its wealth from banking and from black garments which it made from a prized black wool – hence the references to money and clothing.
 It also had a medical centre in which blindness was treated with an eye-salve.
 Water was supplied by an aqueduct.
 Warmed under the sun, the water was neither refreshingly cool, like that at Colossae, nor pleasantly hot, like the springs at nearby Hierapolis (Col 4:13).

 ‘Gold refined in the fire’ is faith purified by tribulation (Job 23:10, Isa 48:10), until it redounds to praise and glory and honour at the revelation of Jesus Christ (I Pet 1:7).
 The purpose of the coming tribulation, in part, is to purify his people.
-Those whom he loves (philω, expressing affection), he rebukes and disciplines, just as Yahweh did under the old covenant (Prov 3:12).
+Those whom he loves (philω, expressing affection), he rebukes and disciplines, just as he did under the old covenant (Prov 3:12).
 He disciplines us for our good, that we may share in his holiness (Heb 12:10).
 We should treasure such love.

 The Church is intended to preserve society from its natural tendency to rot.
 Her role is to speak prophetic- ally about the judgement and salvation of God, to promote the good and oppose what is evil, to set an example of peace, kindness and obedience.
-If she loses her saltiness, she is no longer fit for anything but to be thrown out and trampled under men’s feet.
+If she loses her saltiness, she is not fit for anything but to be thrown out and trampled under men’s feet.
 She becomes like Jeremiah’s loincloth, rotting in the river of the nations (Jer 13:1-11), and God withholds destruction no longer.
 That is why faithless Laodicea is the last of the seven churches.

-Yet he keeps back his most astonishing promise until this point: he who conquers will reign not merely as his subordinate but alongside him, just as he reigns alongside his father.
+Yet he keeps back his most astonishing promise until this point: he who conquers will reign not as his subordinate but alongside him, just as he reigns alongside his father.